kelscahill/cahillscreative/wp-content/plugins/advanced-ads/readme.txt

 * change type and sizes of an ad without going into your Google AdSense account
 * hide Google AdSense advertisements on 404 pages by default (to comply with Google AdSense terms)
 * insert Google AdSense code for verification and AdSense Auto Ads (previously called Page-Level ads and QuickStart)
-* disable Google Auto ads anchor ads at the top of the page
+* enable AdSense Auto ads on AMP
 * easy Ad Health integration and Google AdSense violation checks
 * option to make the Google AdSense background transparent
 * place Google AdSense In-feed ads using the also free [In-feed add-on](https://wordpress.org/plugins/advanced-ads-adsense-in-feed/)